AnyChart/docs.anychart.com/Basic_Charts/General_Settings.md

 Most chart types require you to enable the legend manually.
 But there are some exceptions, for example the following types: [Pie](Pie_Chart), [Doughnut](Doughnut_Chart), [Funnel](Funnel_Chart), [Pyramid](Pyramid_Chart), [Venn](Venn_Diagram), [Waterfall](Waterfall_Chart).

 The [source of legend items](../Common_Settings/Legend/Basic_Settings#source) and their [default interactivity](../Common_Settings/Legend/Basic_Settings#default_interactivity) also depend on the chart type.
-As a rule, when you click on a legend item of a multiple-series chart, the series of the chart it represents is shown / hidden, and when you hover over an item, the series is hovered.
+As a rule, when you click on a legend item of a multiple-series chart, the series of the chart it represents is shown / hidden, and when you hover over an item, the hover state of the series is enabled.
 As for single-series chart types, their legend items represent points, and the behavior of the legend varies with the type.

 For more information, read this section: [Legend](../Common_Settings/Legend/Overview).